n0rdy/n0rdy-blog/content/posts/20250118/til-ghostty.md

 P.P.S.
 I hope you liked this style of short-ish (still working on the "short" part) posts.
 If you don't want to miss the future ones:

-- [subscribe to my newsletter](https://mail.n0rdy.foo/subscription/form) to receive an email once I publish a new post
 - follow me on [Bluesky](https://bsky.app/profile/n0rdy.foo), [Mastodon](https://mastodon.social/@n0rdy), or [Twitter](https://x.com/_n0rdy_)